barryclark/jekyll-now/_posts/2020-09-26-Angel-investing-Part-1.md

 9. <a name="footnote_9"></a>A great example of this race is payments in the UK.
 [OpenBanking][21] has been a huge leveller, lowering the barrier-to-entry in the payments service space.
 This has lead to an explosion of service companies and a rapid price competition, to the point of [almost being uneconomical][22].
+10. <a name="footnote_10"></a>As the driver of any German car can happily attest.
+11. <a name="footnote_11"></a>Think how so many businesses now describe themselves as "The Airbnb of...".
+Or the fact that any form of ride-sharing is an "uber".
+What does this tell about the dominance of these platform brands?

   [1]: https://businesstown.com/300-best-small-business-ideas/